|

 21500 Resource subject covers all types of resources: human, equipment,

-project team process works on “flat” structure: only characteristic of
+The Establish project team process works on “flat” structure: only

-single roles are needed for obtaining human resources.
-Relationships
+characteristic of single roles are needed for obtaining human resources.

-between them are defined later, in Define project organization team.
-There
+Relationships between them are defined later, in Define Project

-is different approach in PMBoK® Guide: you have
+Organization.
+There is different approach in PMBoK® Guide: you have first

-first to define roles and project organization in Develop human resources
+to define roles and project organization in Plan Human Resource Management

 The